Culture of Russia: Tourism

-Tourism in Russia has seen rapid growth since the late Soviet times, first inner tourism and then international tourism as well.
+Tourism in Russia has seen rapid growth since the late Soviet times, first domestic tourism and then international tourism as well.
 Rich cultural heritage and great natural variety place Russia among the most popular tourist destinations in the world.
 The country contains 29 UNESCO World Heritage Sites, while many more are on UNESCO's tentative lists.
-Major tourist routes in Russia include a travel around the Golden Ring of ancient cities, cruises on the big rivers like Volga, and long journeys on the famous Trans-Siberian Railway.
+Major tourist routes in Russia include a travel around the Golden Ring of ancient cities, cruises on rivers like the Volga, and long journeys on the Trans-Siberian Railway.
 Diverse regions and ethnic cultures of Russia offer many different food and souvenirs, and show a great variety of traditions, like Russian banya, Tatar Sabantuy, or Siberian shamanist rituals.

 Cultural tourism

 Grand Cascade in Peterhof Palace, nicknamed Russian Versailles, a popular tourist destination in Saint Petersburg.

-Most popular tourist destinations in Russia are Moscow and Saint Petersburg, the current and the former capitals of the country and great cultural centers, recognized as World Cities.
-Moscow and Saint Petersburg feature such world-renowned museums as Tretyakov Gallery and Hermitage, famous theaters like Bolshoi and Mariinsky, ornate churches like Saint Basil's Cathedral, Cathedral of Christ the Saviour, Saint Isaac's Cathedral and Church of the Savior on Blood, impressive fortifications like Moscow Kremlin and Peter and Paul Fortress, beautiful squares like Red Square and Palace Square, and streets like Tverskaya and Nevsky Prospect.
-Rich palaces and parks of extreme beauty are found in the former imperial residences in suburbs of Moscow (Kolomenskoye, Tsaritsyno) and Saint Petersburg (Peterhof, Strelna, Oranienbaum, Gatchina, Pavlovsk Palace, Tsarskoye Selo).
-Moscow contains a great variety of impressive Soviet-era buildings along with modern skyscrapers, while Saint Petersburg, nicknamed Venice of the North, boasts of its classical architecture, many rivers, channels and bridges.
+Some popular tourist destinations in Russia are Moscow and Saint Petersburg, the current and the former capitals of the country and great cultural centers, recognized as World Cities.
+Moscow and Saint Petersburg feature museums such as Tretyakov Gallery and Hermitage, and theaters like Bolshoi and Mariinsky.
+Architectural points of interest include churches like Saint Basil's Cathedral, Cathedral of Christ the Saviour, Saint Isaac's Cathedral and Church of the Savior on Blood, fortifications like Moscow Kremlin and Peter and Paul Fortress, public squares like Red Square and Palace Square, and streets like Tverskaya and Nevsky Prospect.
+Palaces and parks are found in the former imperial residences in suburbs of Moscow (Kolomenskoye, Tsaritsyno) and Saint Petersburg (Peterhof, Strelna, Oranienbaum, Gatchina, Pavlovsk Palace, Tsarskoye Selo).
+Moscow contains a great variety Soviet-era buildings along with modern skyscrapers, while Saint Petersburg, nicknamed Venice of the North, boasts of its classical architecture, many rivers, channels and bridges.

-Kazan, the capital of Tatarstan, shows a unique mix of Christian Russian and Muslim Tatar cultures.
-The city has registered a brand The Third Capital of Russia, though a number of other major Russian cities compete for this status, like Novosibirsk, Yekaterinburg and Nizhny Novgorod, all being major cultural centers with rich history and prominent architecture.
+Kazan, the capital of Tatarstan, shows a mix of Christian Russian and Muslim Tatar cultures.
+The city has registered a brand The Third Capital of Russia.
 Veliky Novgorod, Pskov and the cities of Golden Ring (Vladimir, Yaroslavl, Kostroma and others) have at best preserved the architecture and the spirit of ancient and medieval Rus', and also are among the main tourist destinations.
 Many old fortifications (typically Kremlins), monasteries and churches are scattered throughout Russia, forming its unique cultural landscape both in big cities and in remote areas.